Furever-Homes/T3A2-Part-A/README.md

 **What**: Want to browse pets with images and information about each of them (breed, age, activity level, health status)
 **Why**: To explore potential pets that fit in with my lifestyle and preferences before making a decision

-**REFINEMENT**: Initially lacked filtering options, but was overwhelming.Refined to have a filtering option (pet type, age, activity level, breed) to help users narrow their search and find the most suitable pets faster.
+**REFINEMENT**: Initially lacked filtering options, but was overwhelming.
+Refined to have a filtering option (pet type, age, activity level, breed) to help users narrow their search and find the most suitable pets faster

 ### Persona 2